swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

 In addition to supporting the direct passing of `Sequence<UInt8>` and `AsyncSequence<UInt8>` as the standard input to the child process, `Subprocess` also provides a `Subprocess.InputMethod` type that includes two additional input options:
 - `.noInput`: Specifies that the subprocess does not require any standard input.
 This is the default value.
 - `.readFrom`: Specifies that the subprocess should read its standard input from a file descriptor provided by the developer.
-Subprocess will automatically close the file descriptor after the process exits if `closeWhenDone` is set to `true`.
+Subprocess will automatically close the file descriptor after the process is spawned if `closeWhenDone` is set to `true`.

 ```swift
 extension Subprocess {